 In the meantime, in 2019 we began to work in our second ‘Place’, the town of Methil (Fife).
 In our first years we have worked with Kirkland High School and now Levenmouth Academy, as well as performing for the Connect Club.
-Despite the pandemic, our lead composer Gareth Williams has been connecting with different groups so far over Zoom and through telephone conference calls.
-We hoping to be able to get going again with some outdoor in-person meetings very soon.
+Despite the pandemic, composer Gareth Williams was able to keep the relationship alive by connecting with different groups over Zoom and through telephone conference calls.

-Finally, we have only started to get to know the community in Ferguslie Park, Paisley.
-In 2019, we performed for Glencoats PS, for a varied audience in the Tannahill Centre, and at Love St Resource Centre.
-We’re really looking forward to getting more involved in the local community and finding out how we can collaborate with them.
+We’re really looking forward to getting more involved in the local community and finding out how we can collaborate with them!

 For more information about our long-term engagement programmes, contact firstname.lastname@example.org